xfides/smoothScrollTo-concept/README.md

     scrollDuration,
     scrollStartPositionY,
     targetPositionY,
-    // add it as a new setting to the settings object onAnimationEnd
+    // don't forget to save the on animation end callback link onAnimationEnd
   };